hend-a-ghafour/hend-a-ghafour.github.io/README.md

       <center>
         <span style="color:#808080">
           Hello, I'm Hend.
 Working as an accountant and dealing with numbers made me realize my passion for gathering and analyzing data to understand my surroundings and extract insights that satisfy my curiosity. <br>
-          Over the past three years, I have developed strong skills in data analysis, strengthening my technical proficiency and fueling my drive to extract understandable, actionable insights that meet high-quality standards using Python, SQL, Tableau, Power BI and Excel. <br>
+          Over the past four years, I have developed strong skills in data analysis, strengthening my technical proficiency and fueling my drive to extract understandable, actionable insights that meet high-quality standards using Python, SQL, Tableau, Power BI and Excel. <br>
           With a detail-oriented, perfection-driven, and analytical mindset—as well as a creative edge—I can deliver visually compelling and efficient insights that align with your quality standards.
         </span>
       </center>